334-566-2023 (Main Office)

 Pike County Farmers Federation Scholarship

 Students must be from Pike County and plan to pursue a career in agriculture and attend a school with a College of Agriculture, Forestry, Pre-Veterinary Medicine, or related fields of agriculture.
-Students can pick up applications: Pike County Farmers Federation % Pike County ALFA Insurance Office South Brundidge Street, Troy, Alabama.
+Click here for the application packet or students can pick up applications: Pike County Farmers Federation % Pike County ALFA Insurance Office South Brundidge Street, Troy, Alabama.
 Or they can go online at AlfaFarmers.org and look under Federation forms.
 Applicant must be a member of the Alabama Farmers Federation or under 25 years of age and the child of a Federation member.
 Applicant must have been formally accepted by, and or presently attending Auburn University or Alabama A&M as a full-time student with a declared agricultural, forestry, or pre-veterinary major.
-Applicant must submit a completed application by January 31.
+Applicant must submit a completed application by April 15.

-Students pursuing degrees in all fields of agriculture, conservation, forestry and environmental science will be considered.
+Students pursuing degrees in all fields of agriculture, conservation, forestry, and environmental science will be considered.
 This is a scholarship with permanent Pike County residents receiving priority over non-residents.
-Eight hundred dollars will be awarded.
-Applications can be picked up in the school counselor’s office in March with the deadline being in April.
-Mail the completed application and documentation to:
+One thousand dollars will be awarded.
+Students wishing consideration for scholarship must submit all documentation on or before 4:00 p.m., Tuesday, April 4, 2023.
+Please type or print using black ink.
+Call (334) 566-2300, Ext.
+3 if additional information is needed.
+Mail your completed application found by clicking here and documentation requested below to:

 Sam S. Williams Soil and Water Conservation Foundation, Inc.